quiltdata/quilt/docs/Technical Reference.md

 }
 ```

-A **bucket config**, meanwhile, is a JSON object that describes metadata associated with a T4 bucket.
+A **bucket config**, meanwhile, is a JSON object that describes metadata associated with a Quilt bucket.
 It is of the following form:

 ```json
 {